17 differences between iPhones and Android smartphones

 Only Google Pixel smartphones get the latest updates as quickly as the iPhones

-For iPhones, the process is simpler and more strict at the same time: security updates are much rarer and are pushed to all supported iPhones at the same time.
+The process is simpler and more strict for iPhones: security updates are rarer and are pushed to all supported iPhones simultaneously.
 As for operating system updates, they are available at the same time for all supported iPhones as well.
-Furthermore, Apple devices have excellent software support: the iPhone SE, launched in 2016, can be updated to the latest iOS version, 15.3, without any issue.
-Flagship Android devices from the same year were already outdated in 2018.

 11. Interface

-The interface of Android devices varies to a great extent from one manufacturer to the next.
+The interface of Android devices varies greatly from manufacturer to manufacturer.
 This means, on the one hand, that you will certainly find an operating system skin that you enjoy using, but on the other hand, it makes switching from an Android smartphone to one from another manufacturer more difficult.

-However, sky’s the limit when it comes to customizing the appearance of the Android interface.
-You can make your phone interface look like a Star Trek tricorder or personalize your significant other’s Android phone with a Valentine’s theme.
+However, the sky’s the limit when it comes to customizing the appearance of the Android interface.
+While you can make your phone interface look like a Star Trek tricorder if you have an Android device, the interface of all iPhones sporting the same iOS version is identical.

-The interface is identical for all iPhones sporting the same iOS version.
-Moving from a 2016 iPhone to a 2022 one is almost seamless, but this also comes with a disadvantage, as customization options are much more limited for iPhones.
-And we’re not talking just about the looks: even though it’s 2022, Apple devices still don’t have a proper app drawer, so applications are dumped on the home screen(s).
+Moving from a 2017 iPhone to a 2023 one is almost seamless, but this also comes with a disadvantage, as customization options are much more limited for iPhones.
+And I’m not talking just about the looks: even though it’s 2024, Apple devices still don’t have a proper app drawer, so applications are dumped on the Home Screen(s).

 Sure, there is an App Library, but it’s still clunky and hard to access compared to the simple app drawer present on almost all Android smartphones.